Link copied to your clipboard

 Government assistance programs

-If eligible, you’ll receive a percentage of your prior earnings each week.
+• Unemployment benefits: Your first call should be to your state's unemployment office to file for unemployment benefits, which offers cash assistance for unemployed individuals.
+You'll receive a percentage of your prior earnings each week if eligible.
 Every state determines the maximum amount of money you can receive and the maximum length of time you can collect.
 Typically, you can receive unemployment benefits for up to 26 weeks (or until you find a job).
 There's no cash advance for unemployment benefits, but you'll receive set monthly payments.

-Once you’ve applied for unemployment benefits, you should check your eligibility for the Supplemental Nutrition Assistance Program (SNAP).
-Previously known as ‘food stamps,’ the program helps low-income individuals and families get the food they need.
-SNAP is administered at the state level, so you’ll need to contact the office in your state.
+• Supplemental Nutrition Assistance Program (SNAP): Previously known as 'food stamps,' the program helps low-income individuals and families get the food they need.
+SNAP is administered at the state level, so you'll need to contact the office in your state.

-The Temporary Assistance for Needy Families (TANF) program could also help you get back on your feet.
+• Temporary Assistance for Needy Families (TANF): The program is designed to help you get back on your feet.
 If you meet income and residency requirements, are pregnant, have a child under age 18, or are under age 18 and serve as head of your household, you could qualify for financial, child care, and job preparation assistance.
 Like the other assistance programs, you must contact the TANF office where you live.

 Pro Tip: The United Way can help you find local assistance programs in your area.